 Keep those right sides facing and now perform my second least favorite part of sewing…PINNING.
 Pin all the edges of the open side and rounded top together.

 Sew along the open edge at about 1/4″ seam.
 Make sure to stop somewhere along the long side and leave about a 2″ opening, so you can turn it right-side out.

 Once you’re done, go to the opening you made and flip this bad-boy so the right sides are facing out.
-As for the opening, you can get fussy and hand stitch it closed.
+As for the opening, you can get fussy and hand stitch it closed with an invisible stitch.
 But Im not fussy and left it open because you really can’t see it.

 Now for the fun part…tie it around your little bunny’s head and kiss their face because they look so cute in it!